Aroweeri/InternetMorseCode/README.md

 # InternetMorseCode

 Allow two computers to send morse code back and forth with minimal network usage.
-Once both machines are connected, the user can use their spacebar as a morse code input button.
+Once both machines are connected, the user can use the gui's buttons as a morse code input method.

 Local feedback is provided to indicate what the timing of the signal sounds like to the remote machine.

 ## Setup / Dependencies
-Python modules `pyaudio` and `keyboard` need to be installed in order for this program to work.
+Python modules `pyaudio` and `keyboard` and `appjar` need to be installed.
-You can use python's package manager, pip, to install these, such as `pip install pyaudio` and `pip install keyboard`.
+You can use python's package manager, pip, to install these, such as `pip install pyaudio` and `pip install keyboard` and `pip install appjar`.

 Two python scripts are used to make the connection: server.py and client.py